-What is Employee Segmentation?
+What is Employee Data Segmentation?

-Employee segmentation is a crucial part of people analytics.
+Employee data segmentation is a crucial part of people analytics.
 It looks at survey results based on a grouping of one or more employee attributes – the characteristics that make us unique.
 This data is typically found in your Human Resources Information System (HRIS).
 Information missing from your system can be captured in a new survey.

 The main intentions behind using an employee segmentation model are to easily find where there are issues.
 To see the smoke before there’s fire.
 And to see the positives happening in your organization so that you can replicate or emulate them elsewhere.

-Like a painter who arranges and mixes paints on a palette to create compelling works of art, employee attributes lists can be arranged and mixed in survey reporting to create compelling insights that lead to great work experiences for all.
+Like a painter who arranges and mixes paints on a palette to create compelling works of art, employee attribute lists can be arranged and mixed in survey reporting to create compelling insights that lead to great work experiences for all.

-For example, rather than looking only at aggregate (broad brush stroke) employee engagement survey results, you can look at how GenX women with racialized cultural backgrounds feel about team and collaboration, their direct manager, communication.
+For example, rather than looking only at aggregate (broad brush stroke) employee engagement survey results, you can look at how GenX women with diverse cultural backgrounds feel about team and collaboration, their direct manager, communication.
 What are their sentiments around job satisfaction or training and development?
 How does this compare by business unit or region or with their male counterparts?
 What’s happened since the last survey?
 Did results move up or down?